-Long-tail keywords, the name already suggest it, are search phrases that are longer.
+Long-tail keywords, the name already suggests it, are search phrases that are longer and form the long tail of the graph.
 They can range anywhere from three to ten or more individual words.

 Next, to that, long-tail keywords show a much clearer intent of what the person is searching for.

-When someone arrives on your website after searching for “shoes” you have a general idea of what the person is looking for, but it is still difficult to know enough to try to help them convert versus “Adidas women’s running shoes” for example.
+When someone arrives on your website after searching for “shoes,” you have a general idea of what the person is looking for.
+However, it is still difficult to know enough to try to help them convert versus “Adidas women’s running shoes” for example.